deshaw/jupyterlab-execute-time/README.md

 This is inspired by the notebook version [here](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/blob/master/src/jupyter_contrib_nbextensions/nbextensions/execute_time).

-Note: for this to show anything, you need to enable cell timing in the notebook via Settings->Advanced Settings Editor->Notebook: `{"recordTiming": true}`
+Note: for this to show anything, you need to enable cell timing in the notebook via Settings->Advanced Settings Editor->Notebook: `{"recordTiming": true}`.
+This is a notebook metadata setting and not a plugin setting.
+The plugin just displays this data.

 "Jupyter" is a trademark of the NumFOCUS foundation, of which Project Jupyter is a part."